apache/hadoop/hadoop-ozone/docs/content/JavaApi.md

 Here is a complete example of the code that we just wrote.
 Please note the close functions being called in this program.

 {{< highlight java >}}
+// Let us create a client
 OzoneClient ozClient = OzoneClientFactory.getClient();

+// Get a reference to the ObjectStore using the client ObjectStore objectStore = ozClient.getObjectStore();

 // Let us create a volume to store our game assets.
 // This default arguments for creating that volume.